CSE115-project/nextjs-ff/test.md

 - Edit Profile (pass)
 - Cancel (pass)

 Able to upload new profile picture (pass)

+Friend Test:
-Able to add friend (pass)
+- Able to add friend (pass)
-Friend's email should display in my friend's list (pass)
+- Friend's email should display in the user friend's list (pass)

+Save functionality test:
+- User name (pass)
+- User Email (pass)
+- User Biography (pass)
-Personal information in Firebase should be overwritten when user enter new information (pass)
+- Personal information in Firebase should be overwritten when user enter new information (pass)

 Browser Test:
 App is able to run with Google Chrome (pass)
 App is able to run with Safari (pass)